kitchen and dining room - after DIY faux beams

 After letting the stained wood beams dry overnight and putting it to a vote on Instagram, Minwax Early American won.

 Good thing because it was my favorite as soon as I applied it.
-Therefore, I stained the outside of each distressed ceiling beam with the wood finish.
+Therefore, I stained the outside of each distressed ceiling beam with a wood finish.

 After they all dried completely, it was time to bring the DIY faux beams inside to hang on the ceiling.
 Now, as exciting and easy as that may seem, it was a bit of a chore for us.